[40%, sampled in Germany]

 the classy one

 This one was among my findings that I brought home from Poland a few months ago.
 I usually don’t drink much, so the bottle just sat there for a while, looking a bit more classy than its brethren.
-Until I decided to give it a try.
+Sometimes I would look at it in passing.
+And then I decided to give it a try.

-Here’s what I think: the price is good (13€/700ml), but it is slightly higher than your average Polish vodka (8/10).
+The price was good (13€/700ml), but it was slightly higher than your average Polish vodka.
 The bottle design fits into the Goose/Belvedere/Queen pattern that says “if the bottle looks like this, then it’s good stuff”.
-I think it is prettier than Snow Queen and not as pretty as Belvedere.
-So I’d give it a 8/10.
+I think it’s prettier than Snow Queen and not quite as pretty as Belvedere.

 Ostoya.
 Remember that name.
 You have to try it!